gusmanb/GuSprites/README.md

 The library is completely free for use but a mention would be appreciated ;)

+## UPDATE 2021-01-27

+Added "SetObject" and "SetObjectChecked" functions.

+This will fill the specified area with an object splitted in tiles.
+The order of the tiles must be top-down, left-right, like sprites.

+Added "FillWithTile" and "FillWithTileChecked" functions.

+This will fill the specified area with a single tile.

+Added "CREATE_ATTRIB" macro.

+Macro to ease the attribute creation but without wasting CPU cicles as this will be precomputed by the compiler.

 ## UPDATE 2021-01-23

 Added "SetTileChecked" function.